Strategic Plan (2020 – 2025)

 10. How will the indicator be used in management decision making and other agency processes?

-Northwest Louisiana Technical Community Collegemust develop measures designed to increase the number of students graduating.
-Additional campus resources must be allocated to programs that target increased graduates.
-In an effort to increase AAS completers, NLTCC will pursue approval to offer General Education courses required for AAS completion.
-Increased resource allocation, targeted advising, improved scheduling/career counseling, and better articulation will contribute to increased graduates.
+Northwest Louisiana Technical Community College must develop measures designed to maintain the number of students graduating.
+Additional campus resources must be allocated to programs that target maintained graduates.
+In an effort to maintain AAS completers, NLTCC will pursue approval to offer General Education courses required for AAS completion.
+Maintained resource allocation, targeted advising, improved scheduling/career counseling, and better articulation will contribute to maintained graduates.